alexgolec/tda-api/docs/order-templates.rst

 Utility Methods
 ---------------

-These methods return orders that represent complex multi-order strategies.
-Note expect all their parameters to be of type ``OrderBuilder``.
+These methods return orders that represent complex multi-order strategies, namely "one cancels other" and "first triggers second" strategies.
+Note they expect all their parameters to be of type ``OrderBuilder``.
 You can construct these orders using the templates above or by :ref:`creating them from scratch <order_builder>`.